 “I’m particular when it comes to doctors and facilities, but when I came to Community of Hope’s Conway location, I felt the sunshine, “she said.
 “I like that the doctors are nice, and listen to the concerns you have.”

 She had no idea that her next challenge would hit so close to home.

 In 2015, due to her family’s history of breast cancer, Donita was referred to get a mammogram at a facility that her insurance company shared “would be within walking distance of her house.”
 To her surprise, the appointment address was the same as where she had been receiving medical care.
-She quickly learned that this one Atlantic St. location, only blocks away, not only housed her medical home, but also an organization that would perform her mammogram and soon become a second home -Breast Care for Washington.
+She quickly learned that this Atlantic St. location, only blocks away, not only housed her medical services but also housed an organization that would now perform her mammograms -Breast Care for Washington.